-I’m pretty sure I haven’t even scratched the surface on all of the things that you can do in Tokyo but if you only have a few days in the capital, this lift should definitely provide you some amusement and a nice insight into the modern day culture of this weird and wonderful city.
+I’m pretty sure I haven’t even scratched the surface on all of the unique things to do in Tokyo but, if you only have a few days in the capital, this list should definitely provide you some amusement and a nice insight into the modern day culture of this weird and wonderful city.

 Planning an Asian adventure?

 Get your JR pass before you go for more savings- click here to book yours!

 The Best Things to do in Osaka!
 (Another unique Japanese city well worth visiting!)

 All my tips on how to find the cheapest flights on the internet!